 Marvel Christmas Trees

-Since I’ve been on a Marvel fangirl high since Avengers: Infinity War trailer came out, a couple of Marvel Christmas trees were easy choices.
-I also thought about what I already had at home.
 Captain America everything (duh) and since I already had the Loki helmet, I figured easy peasy, and they were.
 When you DisneyBound an outfit, you don’t just come out and wear clothing with your character on it.
 It’s more subtle.
-That’s why I just went solid colored ornaments.
+That’s why I decided on solid colored ornaments.

 Captain America Christmas Tree

 Red, white, and blue, bam!
 I’ve always loved a white tree.
 I was tempted to go blue, but in the end, white won out.
 I bought some red ribbon (on sale, of course) and bought red and blue ornaments.
-I already had this Captain America ornament, but that ornament can be found at Target this year.
+I already had this Captain America ornament, but Target had one just like it.

 This Captain American Christmas tree is in my room, but I’ll continue to add on to it.
 I’ll probably add some star ornaments and find shield stickers for the ornaments.
 I’ve also seen people put a bigger shield at the top of their tree.